 In addition to our funded research projects, MtS has helped initiate the formation of the Scholars with Lived Experience Network or LivEX.
 LivEX is a peer-led community of people with lived experience of homelessness who can advise researchers and service-delivery personnel working to prevent and end youth homelessness.
 The vision for the LivEx is to be a national community and a nurturing space for scholars in any stage of their career to expand their professional network, develop research and leadership capacity, and provide peer mentoring.
 Members of LivEx serve on the MtS Advisory boards and are included as part of the research proposal review committee.
 Their leadership and capacity are supported by MtS through employment, bursaries, and professional development opportunities.
 Most recently, MtS hosted a workshop on participatory evaluation for LivEx members and guests to enhance capacity of its members to integrate participatory evaluation in the projects and initiatives LivEx members are a part of and to further advance the voices of lived experiences in their work.

-The image below was created for the workshop to illustrate knowledge creation as a puzzle of interlinked pieces, where each piece is connected to an aspect of power – be it setting up a research agenda, selecting research questions, or deciding on the ways to disseminate findings.
+Knowledge creation is a puzzle of interlinked pieces, and each piece is connected to an aspect of power – be it setting up a research agenda, selecting research questions, or deciding on the ways to disseminate findings.
 This process is often flawed with uncertainty and uneven distribution of capacities and resources, which present a barrier to collaboration and participatory ways of working.
 Yet for creating knowledge that is capable of reshaping the world as more just and equitable, it is important to reshape the very process of “knowledge production” as co-creation.
 There is an opportunity in each and every step of this process to meaningfully include voices of people with lived experience.
-I invite fellow researchers and practitioners to consider this image as an invitation for creating spaces in each puzzle piece of knowledge creation to enable participation of people with lived experience.

 When researchers set the agenda for research or evaluation, they decide what is worth knowing.
 Historically, what is known or not known about experiences of marginalization or oppression was informed by the perspectives of those in privilege and power.
 Unless the research is informed by diverse perspectives, including those with lived experiences of an issue at hand, we won’t know what we don’t know.